 Inheriting the Void is a new performance, installation, and sound collaboration based on the last three years of caring for my mother and her rapid onset of dementia.
 I use different modes of creation (performance, video projections on multiple surfaces, green screen animation, prop-objects, and costumes) to explore the connections between dementia, our climate crisis, and the emergence of Artificial Intelligence.
 AI is a phenomenon that threatens the meaning in stories, memory, and information, as well as requires great amounts of energy and resources to maintain it.
 It is a reflection of current social and environmental derangement, delusion, and dementia.

-In in June 2024 the project received an Opportunity grant from Arts Foundation of Souther Arizona and development support from Northern Sustainable Futures Artist Residency, Moskosel, Sweden.
+In in June 2024 the project received an Opportunity Grant from Arts Foundation of Souther Arizona to develop the work at Northern Sustainable Futures Artist Residency, Moskosel, Sweden.
+During this time I collaborated with musician Sean Peter Rogers to create a unique musical score and to record video footage.

-Combining performance, video projections, green screen animation, prop-objects, costumes, voiceover, and a unique musical score, the performance explores losing one's place in the world while losing worlds.
-The “narrative” develops in an abstract space where multiple themes intersect: Caring for my “Moma Bear” with dementia; a book I found in a thrift store, “The Last Species,” that includes the extinction of the Mexican Grizzly Bear, which occurred in a place and time just before I was born; a bear costume I made in 2005 for a show about being young and the power of imagination; a ventriloquist who speaks on behalf of lost, altered, and algorithmic memories; and the return to dirt, decomposition, seeds, and tiny new flowers.
+Currently, I am developing a “narrative” in an abstract space where multiple themes intersect: Caring for my “Moma Bear” with dementia; a book I found in a thrift store, “The Last Species,” that includes the extinction of the Mexican Grizzly Bear, which occurred in a place and time just before I was born; a bear costume I made in 2005 for a show about being young and the power of imagination; a ventriloquist who speaks on behalf of lost, altered, and algorithmic memories; and the return to dirt, decomposition, seeds, and tiny new flowers.
+Working with green screen and gauze-projected animations the work is slowly taking the form of a live performance.